-You will need to select your pick up location when you submit your application.
+In your application, you will need to select a pick up location.
 It's not easy to change this later, so choose wisely.
 See the next step for the estimated time of arrival.

 Step 4: Pick up e-Residency kit

-Once your e-Residency kit has arrived at your pick up location, you should receive an email with instructions or an invitation to schedule a time to pick it up.
-Note, you will need to bring the government-issued ID you submitted with your application and be prepared to be fingerprinted.
+Once your e-Residency kit has arrived to your pick up location, you will receive an email with instructions or an invitation to schedule a time to pick it up.
+Note, you will need to bring your identity document (a copy of which you submitted with your application) and be prepared to be fingerprinted.
 You will need to collect your e-Residency kit within (6) months once it has arrived.
 After that document will be sent back to Estonia and will be destroyed.
 Read more in Pickup locations article.

 - Application updates from the Estonian Police and Border Guard Board;